chiminey/chiminey/docs/payload.rst

 ::

     payload_name/
     |--- bootstrap.sh
     |--- process_payload
     │   |--- main.sh
     │   |--- schedule.sh
     │   |--- domain-specific executable

-..
-A payload contains two types of files: *domain-specific* and *system*.
-All domain-specific files are provided by the developer while the system files are included in the Chiminey package.
-The system files are composed of Makefiles and bash scripts.
-The content of some of the system files needs to be changed to satisfy the requirements of a specific smart connector.

 The names of the files and the directories under ``payload_name``, except the domain specific ones, cannot be changed.

   - ``bootstrap.sh`` includes instructions to install packages, which are needed by the smart connector job, on the compute resource.

   - ``schedule.sh`` is needed to add process-specific configurations.
 Some smart connectors spawn multiple processes to complete  a single job.
 If each process needs to be configured differently, the instruction on how to configure each process should be recorded in schedule.sh.

   - ``main.sh`` runs the core functionality of the smart connector, and writes the output to a file.